button-inc/service-development-toolkit/README.md

 The toolkit can be used to easily create progressively enhanced, accessible form-based applications that are themable and focused on minimizing resource size.
-It consists of a component library for themed, accessible,  progressively enhanced components, and a form-builder application to help create progressively enhanced forms with good UI pricnciples.
+It consists of a component library for themed, accessible,  progressively enhanced components, and a form-builder application to help create progressively enhanced forms with good UI principles.
 See below for live demonstrations:

 - [Component Library Storybook](https://button-inc.github.io/service-development-toolkit/)
 - [Component Library Theme Builder](https://service-development-toolkit.herokuapp.com/theme-builder/button)